HariKrishna-9885699666/Book-Service-React-Mock-JSON-Data-Using-JSON-Server/README.md

-# Service booking system using react and json server
+# Service booking system using react and json server (In development)

 ```sh
   npm install